CUBRID/cubrid-manual/en/admin/control.rst

 Meaning of every column in code above is as follows:

 *   AS(T): Total number of CAS being executed
 *   AS(W): The number of CAS in the status of Waiting
 *   AS(B): The number of CAS in the status of Busy
 *   AS(Ns-W): The number of CAS that the client belongs to has been waited for N seconds.
 *   AS(Ns-B): The number of CAS that the client belongs to has been Busy for N seconds.
 *   CANCELED: The number of queries have canceled by user interruption since the broker starts (if it is used with the **-l** **N** option, it specifies the number of accumulations for N seconds).
+*   CANCELED: The number of queries have canceled by user interruption since the broker starts (if it is used with the **-l** **N** option, it specifies the number of accumulations for N seconds).

 .. _limiting-broker-access: